-Like Harry, Jane is an unwanted and unloved child, grudgingly taken in by an aunt who has no intention of helping her find her way in the world.
+As an example, I remember the journeys and characters of Harry Potter and of Jane Eyre.
+Like Harry Potter, Jane Eyre is an unwanted and unloved child, grudgingly taken in by an aunt who has no intention of helping her find her way in the world.
 When we meet her, she is tucked away behind curtains, imagining the world based on the pictures in a History of British Birds, and on scraps of fairy tales she hears from a maid, or later from the then-popular novel Pamela.
 In short, the world Jane lives in is very, very limited but she doesn’t feel limited.
-She feels intensely interested—and her awareness of herself having an interest that is a world beyond her grim immediate surroundings is part of the intensity and the interest.
-Don’t you remember that feeling?
+Her awareness of the world and her place in it extends far beyond her immediate surroundings.
+Do you remember that feeling?
 I remember being a little girl standing on the shore watching ships with international flags pass by on the St. Lawrence River.
-I remember learning the flags of different countries and feeling a thrill of connection I couldn’t describe.
-Even though I was small and stranded on the shore in Northern New York, there was something large in me—vast, even–something that could encompass a ship that came all the way from Sweden.
+Even though I was small, there was something spacious in me that felt connected to those ships that had come all the way across the ocean.

 Out walking one winter day, Jane Eyre (who has survived her horrible childhood to become an educated young woman) came upon the dark and brooding Mr. Rochester.
 His horse slips on the ice and he sprains his ankle, compelling him to ask her to help him back to his horse.
 Jane doesn’t yet know who Rochester is (the master of the estate where she works as a governess) much less the impact he will have on her life.
 Yet Jane feels that something has changed.
 “My help had been needed and claimed: I had given it: I was pleased to have done something; trivial, transitory though the deed was, it was yet an active thing, and I was weary of an existence all passive.”